 With around 20 rides, Shanghai sits with Hong Kong Disneyland at the bottom of the ride count for castle parks.
 This is a bit surprising because with its over-the-top need to be different and gargantuan size, Shanghai Disneyland is the castle park otherwise most different from Hong Kong Disneyland.
 At the end of the day, this is sort of an A+ for being different, but a C on most every other count.

 We’ll throw this in here.
-There's a lot of nonsense around the internet about the behavior of Chinese guests at Shanghai Disneyland.
+There's a lot of nonsense around the internet about the behavior of local guests at Shanghai Disneyland.
 Frankly, we found the behavior in Shanghai Disneyland to be among the best in all Disney parks, possibly second only to Tokyo.
 Were there “incidents”—sure, a few—but on average I’ve been more offended in many other parks.

 9. Epcot